 What is the impact of remittances on the receiving country?

-What is the impact of remittances on the sending country?
+The impact of remittances on the sending country?

 • The crux of the matter is that it is only a small portion that people take out of South Africa.
 So out of the tax that has been paid in South Africa, out of rental income, out of the amount that goes into the retail sector in South Africa where they buy food, goods clothing, whatever on a day to day basis.